Lake Tauca

 Lake Tauca is a former lake in the Altiplano of Bolivia.
 It is also known as Lake Pocoyu for its constituent lakes: Lake Poopó, Salar de Coipasa and Salar de Uyuni.
-The lake covered large parts of the southern Altiplano between the Eastern Cordillera and the Western Cordillera, covering an estimated 48,000 to 80,000 km2 of the basins of present-day Lake Poopó and the Salars of Uyuni, Coipasa and adjacent basins.
-Water levels varied, possibly reaching 3800 m in altitude.
-The lake was saline.
-The lake received water from Lake Titicaca, but whether this contributed most of Tauca's water or only a small amount is controversial; the quantity was sufficient to influence the local climate and depress the underlying terrain with its weight.
-Diatoms, plants and animals developed in the lake, sometimes forming reef knolls.
+At high water levels, the lake spread across the southern Altiplano between the Eastern and Western Cordilleras, flooding the basins that now hold Lake Poopó and the Uyuni and Coipasa salars.
+Published area estimates range from about 48,000 to 80,000 km2.
+Water levels varied, possibly reaching about 3800 m above sea level.
+It was a saline lake.
+The lake received water from Lake Titicaca, although estimates of Titicaca's contribution vary widely.
+In any case, Tauca was large enough to influence local climate and to depress the underlying terrain under its own weight.
+Diatoms, plants and animals lived in the lake, sometimes forming reef-like carbonate knolls.

 The duration of Lake Tauca's existence is uncertain.
-Research in 2011 indicated that the rise in lake levels began 18,500 BP, peaking 16,000 and 14,500 years ago.
-About 14,200 years ago, lake levels dropped before rising again until 11,500 years ago.
-Some researchers postulate that the last phase of Lake Tauca may have continued until 8,500 BP.
-The drying of the lake, which may have occurred because of the Bølling-Allerød climate oscillation, left the salt deposits of Salar de Uyuni.
+Research published in 2011 suggested that lake levels began rising around 18,500 BP and reached their main highstand around 16,000–14,500 years ago.
+Around 14,200 years ago, lake levels fell, then rose again and persisted until about 11,500 years ago.
+Some researchers suggest that the final phase may have continued until about 8,500 BP.
+When the lake dried—possibly during the Bølling–Allerød oscillation—it left the salt deposits of Salar de Uyuni.

 Lake Tauca is one of several ancient lakes which formed in the Altiplano.
-Other known lakes are Lake Escara, Ouki, Salinas, Minchin, Inca Huasi and Sajsi, in addition to several water-level rises of Lake Titicaca.
-The identity of these lakes is controversial; Sajsi is often considered part of Lake Tauca, and the lake is frequently divided into an earlier (Ticaña) and a later (Coipasa) phase.
+Lake Tauca was one of several named Altiplano palaeolakes (including Escara, Ouki, Salinas, Minchin, Inca Huasi and Sajsi), alongside repeated highstands of Lake Titicaca.
+How these named lake phases relate to one another is debated.
+Sajsi is often treated as part of the Tauca system, and Tauca itself is frequently divided into an earlier Ticaña phase and a later Coipasa phase.

-The formation of Lake Tauca depended on a reduction in air temperature over the Altiplano and an increase in precipitation, which may have been caused by shifts in the Intertropical Convergence Zone (ITCZ) and increased easterly winds.
-It was originally supposed that glacial melting might have filled Lake Tauca, but the quantity of water would not have been sufficient to fill the whole lake.
-The lake was accompanied by glacial advance, noticeable at Cerro Azanaques and Tunupa.
+Lake Tauca formed when the Altiplano became colder and wetter, likely because shifts in the Intertropical Convergence Zone (ITCZ) strengthened easterly moisture transport.
+Early explanations emphasised glacial meltwater, but melt alone would not have provided enough water to fill the lake.
+Glaciers advanced alongside the lake, leaving clear evidence at Cerro Azanaques and Tunupa.
 Elsewhere in South America, water levels and glaciers also expanded during the Lake Tauca phase.